shenolosman/School-Group-Agile-Project-Discord-Bot/Pr3s3nc3 documentation.md

 ### !RegisterTeacher [user]

-To run this command you need admin privilege.
-When ran it gives the user named/mentioned the Teacher role and assigns the person as a teacher of the class in the database.
+To use this command you need admin privilege.
+When called it gives the user named/mentioned the Teacher role and assigns the person as a teacher of the class in the database.